snat-s/benchybench/README.md

 # LLM Snake Arena

+THIS IS A FORK FROM LLM SNAKE ARENA:

+Currently there is Minesweeper and Pong implemented.

+Following this you have the original snake arena README.

 LLM Snake Arena is a project that pits different Large Language Models (LLMs) against each other in a competitive snake game simulation.
 Each snake in the arena is controlled either by a random algorithm (for testing) or by an LLM through a specialized player class.
 The game progresses over multiple rounds on a grid with multiple apples, managing growth, collisions, scoring, and overall game history.
 Meanwhile, a Next.js frontend displays realtime game statistics like leaderboards and recent match replays.

 ---